noiamhippyman/GMGL/readme.md

 I don't know much about OpenGL or 3D really in general.

 ### Reasons to go away and not use this
 * For starters, it is very much a WIP.
-I highly recommend you don't use this for anything serious.
+I highly recommend you don't use this for any serious projects yet.
 * You're using a different window than the actual GM window which is only hidden when you disable the draw event.
 This is demonstrated in the demos.
-* A few of the built-in variables and functions don't work with this extension.
+* A few of the built-in GML variables and functions don't work with this extension.
-* It's far from complete.
-I'm trying to make it as complete as possible but there will inevitably be some abstraction to make things work correctly with GMS.
 * You can't create more than one window.
 I just don't see a purpose for it since this is for game dev and not software dev.
 It could be added in the future though.
 * If you're going to take a look at the C++ source code, I'm sorry.
 I'm inexperienced